dcorbe/extdb/README.md

 This only effects extDB and not extDB2

 #### Using Fred's Malloc
-ExtDB is incompatible with https://github.com/fred41/tbbmalloc_arma.
+extDB is incompatible with https://github.com/fred41/tbbmalloc_arma.
    Workaround rename Fred's malloc & change arma startup to the new filename.

 #### Thanks to